DFRobot/DFRobot_ePaper/README.md

 ## DFRobot_ePaper Library for Arduino

-Provide an Arduino libraries to control four e-ink screens, the library is a blend of two epaper four drive mode, including black and white epaper I2C driver and SPI driver, three color epaper I2C driver and SPI driver.
+It provides an Arduino library to control 4 types of e-link display screen.
+The library compromises 4 drive modes of two epapers, including IIC drive, SPI drive of both Black & White epaper and Tricolor epaper.

 ## Table of Contents